conda/conda-plugin-template/tutorials/post-commands/package_counter/README.md

 ```

 > **Note**
-> * `name` This is the name of the package that contains your subcommand.
-This is also how others will find your subcommand package if you choose to upload it to PyPI.
+> * `name` This is the name of the package that contains your post-command.
+This is also how others will find your post-command package if you choose to upload it to PyPI.
 > * `install_requires` These are all of the dependencies for your project.
 This should at a minimum always contain the version of conda for which your plugin is compatible with.
 > * `entry_points` The entry point you list here is how conda will discover your plugin and should point to the file containing the `conda.plugins.register` hook.
 In our simple use case, it points to the `package_counter` module contained within the `package_counter.py` file.
 For more complex examples where your module is contained within a folder, it may look more like `my_module.main` or `my_modules.plugin_hooks`.
 > * `py_modules` The `py_modules` variables lets `setup` know exactly where to look for all of the modules that comprise your plugin source code.